steve-d-mottram/hmode/README.md

 where part of the word is known, and the there are too few remaining guesses to allow the user to find the solution e.g. if the user has found -OUND, following guesses could be HOUND, WOUND, SOUND, BOUND, FOUND etc.

-It turns out though that a suitable algorithm for hard mode is potentially simpler than for normal mode.
+It turns out that a suitable algorithm for hard mode is potentially simpler than for normal mode.
 This app starts with a list of all allowed Wordle guesses (over 12,000), sorted so that the first ~2300 are the allowed answer words.
 There are two key components to hmode: the Setter, which knows the target word and provides Clues when asked to score a Guess, and the Solver, which uses the Clues to refine its Guesses until it finds the target word.
 In